Playstyle Overview

 Enfeebling Rootsap

 Enfeebling Rootsap is quite a unique cooldown as it requires a target as well as an active Prickly Vine.
-Sylvie commands a Prickly Vine to Enfeeble the target causing it to deal 20% less damage for 6 seconds.
+Sylvie commands a Prickly Vine to Enfeeble the target causing it to deal 20% less damage for 10 seconds.
 This is a very powerful cooldown that can be used to massively reduce group damage at times.
+This ability is not on the global cooldown.

 Hidden Trail